 It is important to CCH that its volunteers get out and see the country in which they are serving.
 As such, we attempt to build recreational activities into every team's time in Haiti.
+Some R&R activities have additional costs (art classes, restaurant meals, etc.), not included in the trip fee.
+If the traveler or team opts to do one of these activities, then the traveler is responsible for paying the cost of the activity.
 Some common experiences include: